 Employee offer letter

 An employee offer letter is a final step that separates the candidate from the employee.
-The offer letter is sent after the candidate has accepted the verbal offer from the company and the paperwork needs to be done.
+The offer letter is sent after the candidate has accepted the verbal offer from the company and the paperwork needs to be done, marking an employment event.
 Depending on the company’s customs and the level of formality.
-Yet considering personal data and potentially classified information, these need to be considered the HR documentation.
+Yet, considering personal data and potentially classified information, these need to be considered HR documentation and must comply with the company’s privacy policy.
+Documentation protects both parties by clearly stating actions taken and expectations moving forward.

 Download the employee offer letter template here!